Today’s Hours:

 Electrifying Music Began Here

-An exhibit in the Kohl Building on early electronic and electronically-transmitted music by Roderic Knight, Prof. of Ethnomusicology, emeritus.
+An exhibition of early electronic musical instruments, curated by Roderic Knight, Professor of Ethnomusicology, emeritus.

 Art in the Archives of Oberlin College